s-victor/TinyPedal/docs/customization.md

 * Absolute refueling value shows absolute total amount fuel required to finish the remaining race length, which matches `absolute refueling` mechanism (amount total fuel to fill tank up to) in `LMU`.

+Also see `estimated laps` display option in `Session Widget` that can be used for `absolute refueling`.

 ---

     show_absolute_refueling